NoBrainer/MyApp/README.md

 - Automatically pull latest from instagram

 Social Media Buttons
-- Update the URLs for eachs ite
+- Update the URLs for each site

 News
-- Get stub data
 - Setup data model
 - Setup edit/save functionality for admins